DjangoGirls/tutorial/django_installation/README.md

 ## Working with virtualenv

-The command above will create a directory called `myvenv` that contains our virtual environment (basically bunch of directory and files).
+The command above will create a directory called `myvenv` (or whichever name you chose) that contains our virtual environment (basically bunch of directory and files).
 All we want to do now is starting it by running:

     C:\Users\Name\djangogirls> myvenv\Scripts\activate